alyssarosenzweig/mesh-2.0/README.md

 Connecting to mesh
 ========

+When the flag is clicked, the first thing you'll want to do is use one of the connect to mesh blocks.

+The block "connect to public mesh" allows you to easily connect to the mesh server run by bobbybee.
+This is a service provided for your own benefit, so please don't abuse it :) If you have a high bandwidth application, read on.

-When the flag is clicked, the first thing you'll want to do is use the connect to mesh block.
-It has fields for an IP address and port, which whoever sets up the mesh server will tell you the values for (see the section "Hosting mesh" for more information)
+The block "connect to mesh port" has fields for an IP address and port, which whoever sets up the mesh server will tell you the values for (see the section "Hosting mesh" for more information).
+This should be used if you have a complex game.

 Match-making
 ========